hlfshell/Udacity-CarND-Advanced-Lane-Finding/WRITEUP.md

 We also calculate the curvature of each lane using Udacity provided pixels per meter calibration from the cameras.

+*IF* we are processing video and thus have a temporal element to the images, we can reference previousLanes - literally previously calculated lanes.
+We change the histogram's search window for lane lines to be within a margin of the *prior* lane.
+This prevents jumpy lanes from frame to frame, as it limits the search window.
+This also makes the search time significantly faster, as we're scanning less range per window.

 ![Extrapolated lane lines](examples/16.extrapolated.lane.lines.png)

 ### Highlight the lane

-In the function `drawLane` on line 399, we use the aforementioned inverse perspective transform generated during the perspective transform step, and the extrapolated lane line polynomials + detected data, to draw a highlight area over where we think the lane is.
+In the function `drawLane2` on line 462, we use the aforementioned inverse perspective transform generated during the perspective transform step, and the extrapolated lane line polynomials + detected data, to draw a highlight area over where we think the lane is.

 ![Result](examples/17.result.png)